retainful/site/content/blog/how-to-provide-next-order-coupon/index.md

 path: "/blog/how-to-provide-next-order-coupon"
 date: "2019-01-25"
 title: "How to provide Next order coupon in WooCommerce"
+description: "Learn to provide a coupon for the next purchase when a customer makes an order and send it within the order notification email itself"
 author: "Siddharth"
 cover_image: "https://raw.githubusercontent.com/retainful/site-images/master/How-to-provide-Next-order-coupon-in-WooCommerce/How-to-provide-Next-order-coupon-in-WooCommerce.png"
 ---

 ## Next Order Coupon and Customer Retention

-*<underline>Quick Stat</underline>- Customer retention saves 5 times more than the cost to acquire a new customer*
+*<underline>Quick Start</underline>- Customer retention saves 5 times more than the cost to acquire a new customer*

 Earlier...
 You make a Sale.